Tanmay-Mahato/joule-agent-handson/README.md

 Equipment Troubleshooting Agent XX
 ```

-> Replace `XX` with your participant number or initials.
+> Replace `XX` with your Group Number, For Group 1 name should be Equipment Troubleshooting Agent 01.

 **Description**
 ```